 In the WTBF, AFMA ensures that longline boats operating in waters east of longitude 129°E are subject to at least 10% scientific observer coverage and a minimum SBT quota holding of 2000kg.
-In other waters of the WTBF, AFMA aims to maintain scientific observer coverage of at least 5%.
+In other waters of the WTBF, AFMA aims to maintain scientific observer coverage at at least 5%.

-ii.
-The system used for comparisons between observer data and other catch monitoring data in order to verify the catch data:- iii.
+iii.
+The system used for comparisons between observer data and other catch monitoring data in order to verify the catch data:- iv.
 Excluding the coverage, specify whether the observer program complied with the CCSBT Scientific Observer Program Standards.
 If not, describe the non-compliance.
-Also indicate whether there was any exchange of observers between countries:- iv.
+Also indicate whether there was any exchange of observers between countries:- v.
 What information on ERS was recorded by observers:-

-Scientific observers are briefed and debriefed by AFMA following each trip.
-Issues identified in these briefings and in observer reports are analysed by AFMA on a case by case basis.
+Scientific observers are briefed and debriefed following each trip.
+Issues identified in these briefings and in observer reports are analysed on a case by case basis.

 The AFMA Observer Program complies with the CCSBT Scientific Observer Program Standards.
-The AFMA Observer Program has previously used scientific observers from other countries however no exchanges have taken place in recent seasons.
+The AFMA Observer Program has in the past used scientific observers from other countries however no exchanges have taken place in recent seasons.